 Kids LOVE cake pops!

-Kids DO love cake pops and for good reason.
-They can be a fun way to make a dessert, but they’re also not too different from the treats that we all grew up with.
+Kids DO love cake pops and for a good reason.
+They can be a fun way to make a dessert, but they're also not too different from the treats that we all grew up with.
 Cake pops are just like any other cake pop which is a ball of any favorite cake (or brownie) covered in frosting or chocolate ganache.
 Delicious hey, with or without a stick!

 I have decided to take pictures of those delicious cake pops without the lollipop stick as they look so nice as cake bites or cake balls too.
 Kids always love those with a stick, it makes them more fun to eat.